neurospin/pypreprocess/README.rst

 Use-case Examples
 =================
-We have written some examplary scripts for preprocessing some popular datasets.
+We have written some example scripts for preprocessing some popular datasets.
 The **examples** directory contains a set of scripts, each demoing an aspect of pypreprocessing.
 Some scripts even provide use-cases for the nipy-based GLM.
 The examples use publicly available sMRI and fMRI data.
 Data fetchers are based on the nilearn API.

-The main examples scripts can be summarized as follows:
+The main examples scripts are:

 * **examples/nipype_preproc_spm_auditory.py**: demos preprocessing + first-level GLM (using nipy)  on the single-subject SPM auditory dataset.